Should I protest my 2026 Tarrant County property tax value in 76179?

-If your 2026 appraised value is noticeably above what the home would realistically sell for, or if the county has factual errors in your record, protesting is usually worth the effort — it is free to file and takes less than an hour to prepare a basic case.
+If your 2026 appraised value is noticeably above what the home would realistically sell for, or if the county has factual errors in your record, protesting is usually worth the effort.
+It is free to file and takes less than an hour to prepare a basic case.
 If the value looks accurate, the time probably does not pay off.

 What Makes a Protest Worth Filing

 A protest has the best chance of success when: the appraised value is higher than what nearby comparable homes have actually sold for, there are factual errors in the county's record (wrong square footage, extra bathroom listed that does not exist, wrong property class), or the property has significant deferred maintenance, foundation issues, storm damage, or condition problems that the county's mass-appraisal model cannot see.
-Tarrant County uses a mass appraisal method that estimates value using neighborhood data — it does not inspect every home individually.
+Tarrant County uses a mass appraisal method that estimates value using neighborhood data.
+It does not inspect every home individually.
 That creates room for legitimate disputes, especially on homes in worse condition than the neighborhood average.

 What Evidence Actually Wins at an Informal Hearing

 The most effective evidence for a market-value protest: 3 to 5 comparable sales of homes similar in size, age, and condition that closed in the last 6 to 12 months within a half mile of your property, priced below your appraised value.
 You can pull these from Zillow, HAR, or the county's own property search.
 Photos of condition issues or deferred maintenance (foundation cracks, outdated systems, damage from the last storm) also carry weight.
 Repair estimates from licensed contractors strengthen condition-based arguments.
-For an unequal appraisal protest — which is a separate legal basis in Texas — the standard is whether your property is appraised higher than similar properties in the same neighborhood, regardless of market value.
+For an unequal appraisal protest (which is a separate legal basis in Texas) the standard is whether your property is appraised higher than similar properties in the same neighborhood, regardless of market value.
 You can often get further with unequal appraisal than with market value if comps are limited.

 The Deadline and How to Actually File